benwilliams140/comp3501-project/project_report.md

 - in-depth GUI using ImGui
   - has many different menus, widgets
 - gravity affects several objects in our game: the hovertank, care package, parabolic projectile (shot from the energy cannon), and all enemies
+- creating enemies with simple AI

 #### Postmortem

+1. Successes
+   - Creating a game mechanic, and having it work properly. (collisions, projectiles, gravity, cameras movement, upgrade system etc.)
+   - create well designed meshes and assets for the game
+   - creating a wide variety of interactable/dynamic objects in the world (artifacts, enemies, care package, tank, hazards)
+2. Hardships
+   - Calculating the terrain normals correctly, and have them be as accurate as possible
+   - Working with other's premade code.
+Difficult to understand their intentions
+   - trying to work on project with time constraints, had to cut a few good ideas to save on time
+   - trying to also make sure game performance is adequate
+3. Contributions
+   - The work was spread out evenly.
+Meetings were held each week to assign work, and everyone always got their work done on time.
+Would often help one another with work when running into problems.
+Communication of the group was clear and concise.
+4. Advice to future students
+   - Hold weekly meetings for group, and keep track of each others progress.
+   - Have a clear, detailed schedule.
+   - Have an easy fast way to communicate with others. (we used discord)
+   - Highly recommended to use git hub to share code if possible, VS has built in functions to work with git (at least the latest versions do)